Please select the size and format that you require :

-This composition is a copy of a thangka that is housed in the Potala Palace in Lhasa, Tibet, which shows the wisdom-deity Manjushri surrounded by an assembly of Indian and Tibetan masters of the Shenglu or Phonology Tradition.
-Without inscriptions, most of these teachers are difficult to identify, but their importance as linguistic scholars of the phonetic sound systems of the various Indo-Tibetan languages and dialects must obviously have been of great importance in regard to the accurate transmission of Buddhism into Tibet.
+This composition is a copy of a thangka, which I believe was housed in the Potala Palace in Lhasa, Tibet, which shows the wisdom-deity Manjushri surrounded by an assembly of Indian and Tibetan masters of the Sheng-lu or Phonology Traditions.
+Without their inscribed names, most of these teachers are difficult to identify, but their importance as linguistic scholars of the phonetics of the various Indo-Tibetan languages and dialects must obviously have been of great importance in regard to the accurate transmission of Buddhism throughout Tibet and the Himalayan regions.

 Manjushri's sacred abode is identified with the five-peaked mountain of Wutaishan in China, which is a major pilgrimage site for Chinese and Tibetan Buddhists.
 A distinctive characteristic of Manjushri is the 'five hair knots' described as being on the crown of his head, which although rarely depicted clearly relate to the five peaks of Wutaishan.
 Manjushri's two emblems are a fiery wisdom-sword and a text on the Perfection of Wisdom (Skt.
 Prajnaparamita), which he holds in his right and left hands.
 These attributes appear as the lotus-borne hand emblems of many important lineage holders, such as: King Trisong Detsen, Sakya Pandita, Tsongkhapa, Longchenpa and Jigme Lingpa.
 Manjushri is usually described as being youthful, like a young Indian prince or a sixteen-year-old youth (Skt. kumara), and his name as Manjughosha essentially means the 'Gentle-voiced'.